ANGORA RABBITS

 Time

-Fifteen years ago I read an article about
+Many years ago I read an article about

 the English Angora rabbit.
 Though I had never seen one, I wanted one and a call